kmahyyg/clash-simple-subupdater/sub-updater/README.md

-# Phicomm-K2P-Clash
+# Sub-updater for Clash

 Subscribe updater.

 No TUN!
 No Game!
+(FOR MIPS)

+For AMD64, you make it yourself.

 # Note

-To use this tool, you must put all binaries under the same folder.
+To use this tool, you must put all binaries under the corresponding folder.

-All config should be put to the path you've specified.
+All config should be put to the path you've specified and sub-updater will look up its own config in current working folder.

 And also clash-dashboard should be downloaded and extracted to corresponding folder.

+# Note for OpenWRT

 PLEASE DO NOT DISABLE DNSMASQ DNS ROLE.
 THIS SOFTWARE HAS A FEATURE TO DETECT INTERNET SO THAT IT COULD DOWNLOAD REMOTE CONFIG.